scrabbletank/farhome-rules/rulesdoc.md

 - Learn 1 Feat
 - Learn a maneuver and gain 2 proficiency with a weapon type
 - Increase your max wounds by 1
+- Increase your spell power by 5 and gain 3 mana

 ##### Variant Rule - Rolling for Attributes
 Instead of using the rules above for attributes, your group may decide to roll your scores.
 For each attribute roll 1 Superior, 3 Normal, and 1 Terrible die, adding up the total successes.
 The minimum score for an attribute is -2, with any rolls below that counting as -2 for the roll.